Back to All Events

 Your ticket includes:

-• A welcome glass of Searcys sparkling wine on arrival (non-alcoholic option also available)
+• A glass of Searcys sparkling wine on arrival (Non-alcoholic option available)

-• Complimentary summer food stalls served on the terrace after the performance, featuring carved Serrano ham, British cured meats and artisan cheeses, alongside chutneys, pickles, quince jelly, fresh grapes, celery, sourdough breads and crackers; plus a Mediterranean feast station with kleftiko lamb shoulder and lemon tahini, imam bayildi with tzatziki, kale and spinach falafel, jewelled couscous and flatbreads, among other seasonal dishes.
+Continue the evening with a relaxed reception featuring a selection of seasonal food stalls and a vibrant summer menu including: carved Serrano ham, British cured meats and artisan cheeses, alongside chutneys, pickles, quince jelly, fresh grapes, celery, sourdough breads and crackers; plus a Mediterranean feast station with kleftiko lamb shoulder and lemon tahini, imam bayildi with tzatziki, kale and spinach falafel, jewelled couscous and flatbreads, among other seasonal dishes.

 About the Artists